eCommerce Conversion Rate Audit Checklist (And 24 Ideas For Improving Conversions)

 88% of online consumers report that they are less likely to return to a site after a bad experience.

-On top of that, direct traffic that lands straight on the homepage, contributes to almost half the total traffic amongst major eComm retailers.
+On top of that, direct traffic that lands straight on the homepage contributes to almost half the total traffic amongst major eComm retailers.

-Answer the 3 What-s as soon as a shopper lands—“What is this?” → “Why should I care?” → “What should I do next?”
+Answer the 3 Whats as soon as a shopper lands—“What is this?” → “Why should I care?” → “What should I do next?”

-Remove distractions that prevent shoppers from going exploring further and / or easily adding to cart
+Remove distractions that prevent shoppers from going exploring further and/or easily adding to cart

 Create a balance between brand info, product discovery & trust elements to offer shoppers a cohesive first-time impression

-👉 Do your shoppers have to scroll back up to access other parts of a website?
+- Do your shoppers have to scroll back up to access other parts of a website?

-👉 Is the path to start shopping compelling enough to continue?
+- Is the path to start shopping compelling enough to continue?

-Further Reading: 23 Ways to Boost eCommerce Homepage Conversions (2024 Edition)
+Further Reading: 23 Ways to Boost eCommerce Homepage Conversions (2025 Edition)

 Here are some ways to conduct an eCommerce conversion rate audit of product listing pages to boost profits.
+Add these to your CRO checklist:

 In this part of the buyer’s journey, your product listing page design will be a virtual foot inside the door to an eventual sale.

-Tips to consider while conducting CRO audits on PLP navigation:
+Here are some tips to consider while conducting CRO audits on PLP navigation:

 Offer multiple filtering and sorting options to help shoppers narrow down their product choices